coderefinery/python-progression/content/good-practices.md

 Example for using AI to complete code in an editor.
 :::

-:::{admonition} AI tools open up a box of questions
+:::{admonition} AI tools open up a box of questions which are beyond our scope here
 - Legal
 - Ethical
 - Privacy